onap/policy-clamp/docs/index.rst

 --------------

 A user can access CLAMP UI at the following URL : http://localhost:8080/designer/index.html.
+(in this URL 'localhost' must be replaced by the actual host where CLAMP has been installed if it is not your current localhost)
 Default username : admin
 Default password : password